 SHEERA FRENKEL: On Christmas Eve in Bethlehem's Manger Square, tens of thousands of tourists flocked to celebrate the holiday in the cradle of Christianity.
 It's the busiest time of year for this little West Bank town.
 Palestinians here say that their economy is completely dependent on tourists.

-	Mr. MOHAMMAD IBRAHIM(ph): It depends on tourism I can say about 99 percent.
+MOHAMMAD IBRAHIM: It depends on tourism I can say about 99 percent.
 Yes, because Bethlehem without tourism is dead.
 So, we are living on tourism here.

-	Mr. STAS MISEZHNIKOV (Minister of Tourism, Israel): The worldwide Christian population is our principal audience for positioning the state of Israel as the holy land with Jerusalem as its center.
+STAS MISEZHNIKOV: The worldwide Christian population is our principal audience for positioning the state of Israel as the holy land with Jerusalem as its center.

 FRENKEL: Ehab Ghareeb(ph), an olive-wood carver in Bethlehem, agrees that more tourists would benefit everyone.
 The 26-year-old says the problem isn't these next few weeks but the long months between the holidays.

 EHAB GHAREEB: We just have Christmas season and Easter season.
 This is the time that you work.